 The bottom line is every tenant has a right to live in a home where they are not subjected to the health and danger implications of cold, mould, structural instability, and damp.
 It is the reason we do what we do here at PropertySafe, we are passionate about helping landlords and property managers keep their tenants safe and sound and protect their valuable assets and reputation in the process.

 The most comprehensive way to ensure all-round safety for tenants and provide peace of mind for landlords and your agency year-round is to get a professional PropertySafe Safety or Compliance Report.
-Conducted by fully qualified safety inspectors, the report alerts the landlord to all relevant safety, non-compliance risks and provides practical options to mitigate those risks, making your job easier and protecting all parties.
+Conducted by experienced safety inspectors, the report alerts the landlord to all relevant safety, non-compliance risks and provides practical options to mitigate those risks, making your job easier and protecting all parties.
 After all, as a property manager you can’t be expected to be an expert on property safety when conducting your routine inspections.

-If your landlords have never had a PropertySafe inspection completed before, now is a great time to suggest they have it done to ensure their property is safe, sound and compliant for the rest winter.
+If your landlords have never had a PropertySafe inspection completed before, now is a great time to suggest they have it done to ensure their property is safe, sound and compliant for the rest of winter.
 To learn more, call PropertySafe on 1300 350 000.